ProtonMail/libsieve-php/README.md

             throw new Exception("The provided sieve script is invalid!");
         }

-        // we store the tree, because it contains all the informations.
+        // we store the tree, because it contains all the information.
         $this->tree = $parser->GetParseTree();
     }